-3.3 Type/mode of interview, recording and transcription
+3.3.
+Type/mode of interview, recording and transcription

-All interviews conducted were semi-structured as the main structure of the interviews was prepared in advance.

-The structures differed according to the position of interviewee.
+All interviews conducted were semi-structured and the structure of the interviews was prepared in advance.
+The structure of interviews differed according to the position of interviewee.
 Following set of topics was prepared for bystanding experts:

-- Mapping of context and conditions: here we asked about ambient conditions especially in cultural, political and economic context - Identification of important milestones and crossroads in the field - Confrontation with identified projects (SI activities) - Description of the field level for QCA: de-commodification and stratification, description of the dynamics of the field in comparison to other European countries with relative evaluation on a scale of 3 points (see Common guide for ITSSOIN case work) - Description of the outcome for QCA: disruptiveness of the innovation evaluated on a scale of 3 points (see Common guide for ITSSOIN case work)
+- Mapping of context and conditions: here we asked about external conditions especially in cultural, political and economic context - Identification of important milestones and crossroads in the field - Discussion over identified projects with special focus on their (a) educational activities, (b) target groups and (c) communication technologies and forms - Description of the field level for QCA (see forthcoming deliverable of ITSSOIN project): decommodification and stratification, description of the dynamics of the field in comparison to other European countries with relative evaluation on a scale of 3 points - Description of the outcome for QCA: disruptiveness of the innovation evaluated on a scale of 3 points

-Following set of topics was prepared for insiders:
+The following set of topics was prepared for discussion with insiders:

-- Contextual mapping: ambient conditions in cultural, political and economic context, as another ideas from insiders - Brief identification of important milestones and crossroads in the field (These questions were asked mostly to uncover missing information from bystanding experts.) - Project mapping as a part of process tracing: to describe the origin, evolution and current status of the project: - What is the origin of the project? - Why did it appear did it appear as a response to some kind of social demand? - Who are the main stakeholders and what were their roles (e.g. Who is the founder/founders of the project?
+- Contextual mapping: external conditions in cultural, political and economic context, as another ideas from insiders - Brief identification of important milestones and crossroads in the field (These questions were asked mostly to uncover missing information from bystanding experts.) - Project mapping as a part of process tracing: to describe the origin, evolution and current status of the project: - What is the origin of the project? - Why did it appear did it appear as a response to some kind of social demand? - O Who are the main stakeholders and what were their roles (e.g. Who is the founder/founders of the project?
 What were their motives for establishing it?
 Who was running and/or financing the project from the very beginning?
-Has this changed?) - How the project has been evolving and what are important factors influencing the development? - What is the current state of the project?
+Has this changed?) - O How the project has been evolving and what are important factors influencing the development? - What is the current state of the project?